 There are over 50 horses at Kujwana, most between 14hh and 17hh.
 They include TB and TB crosses, American Saddle bred crosses, South African Boerperds, Friesian crosses, Arabs and Anglo Arabs.
-The majority are geldings, many are naturally bush-wise homebreds, offspring of Barney's beloved American Saddlebred (Lamu).
-The horses are looked after with immense care, under Barney's exacting and hugely experienced eye.
+The majority are geldings and many are naturally bush-wise homebreds, offspring of Barney's beloved American Saddlebred (Lamu).
+The horses are looked after with immense care by a horse manager, under Barney's exacting and hugely experienced eye.
 They are used to game, being turned out freely to graze by day, are well schooled and responsive to ride which makes hours in the saddle a real pleasure.
-Grooms are on hand at all times looking after the horses during all safaris.
+Grooms are on hand at all times at camp and to look after the horses during all safaris.